-We need to minimize the information we are sharing with everyone.
+Part of having a secure website is minimizing the information that we share with everytone.
 Also, we need to look over what modules are running and interacting with what applications.
-The bulk of the work is really in this procedure.
-It does not just involve turning on or off modules; but instead heavy tweaking the modules behavior and function can really harden a system beyond a hackers reach from the Internet.
+A lot of work shall be done in this procedure and not just turning modules on and off.
+We will be tweaking the modules behavior and function along with core functionality that can really harden a system beyond a hackers reach.
+We will be updating this page to include additional configurations to strengthen the sites security.

 Do not forget to handle the IP defaulting to a web page if you disable the defaults.
-Do not use the Apache2 default page!
+Do not use the NGINX default page!
+Go to the conf.d directory and remove the default site from there.

-We could put all of Security Header settings in this file, but I highly do not recommend it on a Server that hosts numerous sites!
+We could put all of Security Header settings in this file, but we highly do not recommend it on a Server that hosts numerous sites!
+This process will only hide the server version number and not the server signture.
+In order to hide it you will have to compile NGINX from source to include this.